September 25, 2023

 In conclusion, physical therapists must understand CPT modifiers to ensure proper reimbursement.
 Using CPT modifiers with codes provides additional detail for services and procedures provided by a therapist, helping optimize claims submissions.

-Software like PtEverywhere can help therapists easily apply the appropriate modifiers to codes, manage client care, and streamline billing processes.
 By mastering CPT modifiers, physical therapists can reduce errors and increase reimbursement, putting their practice on the road to success.